-- ➤ Returning the collected TLDs to the Central Office, Division of Construction within ten days after the receipt of the replacements - ➤ Making training accessible to or providing training to the section engineers and gauge operators - Distribution of safety related information to involved personnel and follow-up reviews to see that this information is utilized - > Supervising the use and handling of the gauges and ensuring that safety procedures are followed - Periodic field checks of the section engineers' offices and the gauge operators to see that proper records are being maintained and correct safety procedure are followed - ➤ Ensuring that each section engineer has enough trained operators, sufficient nuclear gauges, and adequate transportation and storage capabilities available to meet inspection responsibilities
+- Assigning gauges to section engineers and crews - Performing a quarterly collection of exposed TLDs from the section engineers' offices and dispensing replacements - Returning the collected TLDs to the Central Office, Division of Construction within 10 days after the receipt of the replacements - Conducting one inventory per year of all the gauges within his her district - Making training accessible to or providing training to the section engineers and gauge operators - Conducting "Leak Tests" on an as-needed basis for the Central Office RSO - Distributing safety-related information to involved personnel and follow-up reviews to ensure the information is utilized - Supervising the use and handling of the gauges and ensuring that safety procedures are followed - Performing periodic field checks of the section engineers' offices and the gauge operators to ensure that proper records are being maintained and correct safety procedure are followed - Ensuring that each section engineer has enough trained operators, sufficient nuclear gauges, and adequate transportation and storage capabilities available to meet inspection responsibilities

-SECTION ENGINEER

-The section engineer is responsible for:

-- > Receiving training in emergency procedures and recommended procedures for use - ➤ Having a thorough knowledge of the use, care, storage, and transportation of the nuclear gauge and a reasonable knowledge and understanding of the operator's manual - ➤ Ensuring that he or she has an adequate number of trained operators available to meet the responsibilities of his or her office

-Note: Temporary employees shall not be used in this job.

-- Impressing upon the operators that the cost of the gauges (nearly \$5,000) makes the gauge one of the most expensive pieces of equipment assigned to the office and that its function makes it one of the most critical - Assignment of responsible, certified personnel (trained in gauge maintenance and care) to operate the gauges

-Note: Careless handling shall not be tolerated.

-Seeing that proper warning labels are in place on shipping containers used for transporting gauges and also in the place of storage
+Crozieli SECTION ENGINEER Th e section engineer is responsible for: Receiving training in emergency procedures and recommended procedures for use Having a thorough knowledge of the use, care, storage, and transportation of the nuclear gauge and a reasonable knowledge and understanding of the operator's manual Ensuring that he or she has an adequate number of trained operators available to meet the responsibilities of his or her office Note: Temporary employees shall not be used in this job.
+Impressing upon the operators that the cost of the gauges (nearly \$5,000) makes the gauge one of the most expensive pieces of equipment assigned to the office and that its function makes it one of the most critical Assigning responsible, certified personnel (trained in gauge maintenance and care) to operate the gauges Note: Careless handling shall not be tolerated.
+Ensuring that proper warning labels are in place on shipping containers used for transporting gauges and also in the place of storage Obtaining or receiving replacement TLDs from the district office, retrieving exposed TLDs from the operators, and returning them to the district office Note: This must be done in time for the district office to return the monitors to the Division of Construction within 10 days.
+Ensuring that no individual operates the nuclear gauge without properly using his or her own TLD badge OPERATOR Th e operator shall: Be qualified for gauge operation and have knowledge of maintenance, storage, transporting, and operation of the gauge Receive training in biological effects and radiological health requirements prior to usage Note: The initial safety training received will be, at a minimum, a radiation safety training class presented by one of the density gauge

-SECTION ENGINEER (CONT.)

-Obtaining or receiving replacement TLDs from the district office, retrieving exposed TLDs from the operators, and returning them to the district office

-Note: This must be done in time for the district office to return the monitors to the Division of Construction within ten days.

-➤ Ensuring that no individual operates the nuclear gauge without properly using their own TLD badge

-OPERATOR The operator shall:
+Note: The initial safety training received will be, at a minimum, a radiation safety training class presented by one of the density gauge manufacturers (Troxler Electronic Laboratories, Humboldt Scientific, Inc., or InstroTek, Inc.).

-- ➤ Have been certified for gauge operation, knowledge of maintenance, storage, transporting, and operation of the gauge - ➤ Have received training in biological effects and radiological health requirements - Have received training in emergency procedures and recommended procedures for use - ➤ Have read, understood, and be willing to comply with the appropriate operator's manual - > Stay informed as to density testing requirements and procedures by studying job specifications, sampling and testing manuals, and by seeking advice from knowledgeable individuals - > Be at least 19 years old - ➤ Have a minimum of four hours training prior to being assigned a TLD and being allowed to operate the gauges
+OPERATOR (CONT.)
+Note : KYTC will not conduct the initial safety training but can provide HazMat training. ۶ Receive training in emergency procedures and recommended procedures for use Receive HazMat training (as required by Subpart H of 49 CFR) that shall be current within 3 years if qualifying for vehicular transport of the gauges Read, understand, and be willing to comply with the appropriate operator's manual Stay informed on density testing requirements and procedures by studying job specifications, sampling and testing manuals, and seeking advice from knowledgeable individuals ≻ Be at least 19 years old